Paddle Testing

 You may be asking why Ben and Collin Johns aren't impacted by this decision.
 Well, Ben still plays with his Gen2 paddle and Collin usually only plays with the Gen3 paddle in mixed doubles, so it shouldn't be a huge issue going back to the Gen2 for this tournament.

-Understandably this is uncharted territory for the players, tournament organizers and the paddle manufacturers themselves.
-It's good to see that the industry is quickly realizing that there may be a developing issue with the integrity of the sport and are working to help create a set of standards everyone can abide by.
+Understandably, this is uncharted territory for players, tournament organizers, and the paddle manufacturers themselves.
+It's good to see that the industry is quickly realizing that there may be a developing issue with the integrity of the sport and is working to help create a set of standards everyone can abide by.
+If you're curious how pickleball equipment regulations work at the recreational level, our pickleball paddle buying guide breaks down what certifications actually mean for everyday players.

-Many pros and talking heads have commented on the Daescu ruling and the JOOLA Gen3 ban.
+Many pros and talking heads have commented on the Daescu ruling and the JOOLA Gen3 paddle ban.

 Zane is wondering how Andrei's paddle fail is different from any other.
 Even though he said "Legitimate question," I am not so sure he was serious.